solidposter/phantom/README.md

-This is a basic UDP network tester.
+This is a basic UDP network tester I wrote to learn some go.
 It ping-pongs UDP packets, where packet size, packet count and number of threads can be specified on the command line.